luketodhunterUON/TechAssessment/README.md

 \- If a source is weak or secondary, mark it as such.

+# Prompt 5 - Tech Assessments (repeat as necessary for each Evaluator)

+(For this prompt, users should  use the '+' icon to add content to their prompt, searching 'Evaluator' and selecting one of the categories.)

+Perform an assessment based on the attached requirements.

-# Prompt 3 – Build the company, contact and route strategy
+# Prompt 4 – Build the company, contact and route strategy

 Using the extracted disclosure information and the external research findings, create the company matching, contact strategy and commercialisation route assessment.